exchangegroup/AlertViewBotDemo/README.md

-# iOS demo app: UI Test fails in Xcode bot for alert view with text box
+#  iOS app that demonstrates an issue with a UI Test when it is run by Xcode bot

 An iOS app demo that reproduces an issue with UI test.
 In the UI test we open a UIAlertView and fill the text box.